 4. Fever Tree

-Commonly found in Tanzania’s wetlands and along riverbanks, the Fever tree is famous for its striking, bright yellow and greenish bark that seems to glow in bright sunlight.
-The bark’s color and reflective properties are an adaptation to deter pests and protect the tree from extreme heat.
+Commonly found in Tanzania’s wetlands and along riverbanks, the fever tree is famous for its striking, bright yellow and greenish bark that seems to glow in bright sunlight.
+The bark’s colour and reflective properties are an adaptation to deter pests and protect the tree from extreme heat.

 5. Bleeding Heart

 This rare and unusual plant gets its name from its intricate, heart-shaped seed pods filled with red sap.
-Found in the Eastern Arc Mountains, a biodiversity hotspot in Tanzania, these fascinating plants are used in traditional medicine in some local communities.
+It’s found in the Eastern Arc Mountains, a biodiversity hotspot in Tanzania.
+These fascinating plants are used in traditional medicine in some local communities.

-The Bleeding Heart is a small to medium-sized tree growing up to 15 meters tall, and is typically found in montane and lowland tropical forests.
-Deforestation and climate change are threats to the Bleeding Heart, and its conservation is critical to ensuring the survival of the species.
-The species listed above are only a small portion of the vibrant plant life you’ll find in the country.
+These plants are only a small portion of the vibrant plant life you’ll find while on a Tanzania safari.
 Remarkable for their physical characteristics as much as their ecological significance, they all contribute to the biodiversity of the environments they inhabit.
 Find out everything Tanzania has to offer on a luxury tailor-made safari.
 Speak to a Discover Africa expert today and start planning your epic Tanzania adventure.

 Published: 1 February 2024